Kekes are a routine method of transportation in Nigeria....

 Despite the positives, kekes, particularly when driven at higher speeds, can be dangerous.
 These are vehicles that are commonly used to deliver children to school, as centralized transportation for education purposes does not exits in Nigeria.
 When the groups of these vehicles are often referred to as the "wild bunch" (newirin.irinnews.org), it gives one pause when inviting children to ride in them...

-To help alleviate this problem for our students and teachers, AEP has bought two buses for Graceland International School.
+To help alleviate this problem for our students and teachers, AEP has purchased a 15-passenger Toyota van, commonly used for school transportation, for Graceland International School.

 Our partners have greatly appreciated these buses.